Yathkyed Lake

-Yathkyed Lake (variant: Haecoligua; meaning: "white swan") is a lake in Kivalliq Region, Nunavut, Canada.
+Yathkyed Lake (variant: Haecoligua; meaning: "white swan") is a natural freshwater lake in Kivalliq Region, Nunavut, Canada, North America.
 Located between Angikuni Lake and Forde Lake, it is one of several lakes on the Kazan River.
 Yathkyed lake was named by the Sayisi Dene, historical barren-ground caribou hunters of the area.
 Caribou Inuit artifacts have also been found here.
+The lake has a surface area of 1,449 square kilometres.

-Lake Yathkyed contains the only lake on an island in a lake on an island in a lake in the world, and the only islands within such a lake.
+It contains the only island in a lake on an island in a lake on an island in a lake on Earth.

+Climate

+The climate of the area is cold with cold summers and no dry seasons.